-- Data and knowledge sharing expedites experimentation, helping companies better determine what works in fighting climate change or other complex sustainability challenges.
+- Data and knowledge sharing expedites experimentation, helping companies better determine what works in climate change adaptation across agricultural inputs across the supply chain, for example, one of the most pressing and complex sustainability challenges in the industry.

-- Taking a systems approach breaks down false silos around individual supply chains, allowing companies to recognize overlapping interests and get to solutions more efficiently.
+- Taking a systems approach breaks down false silos around individual supply chains, allowing companies to recognize overlapping interests and get to solutions more efficiently that deliver sustainable impact.

 - Setting clear standards across an industry makes it easier to regulate practices that can be harmful to people and environments.

 - When cohesion is possible, companies can work together in partnership or as part of collaborative associations to influence other suppliers to make changes or innovate as well, ensuring sustainable impact across the entire supply chain ecosystem.